 Data centre giant AirTrunk bets big on Singapore, to treble workforce to nearly 350 by 2030

+Data centre giant AirTrunk bets big on Singapore, mulls over Reit IPO among other capital-raising options

 Sign up now: Get ST's newsletters delivered to your inbox